tiby312/dinotree_report/design2.md

 If we were inserting references into the tree, then the original order of the bots is preserved during construction/destruction of the tree.
 However, we are inserting the actual bots to remove this layer of indirection.
 So when are done using the tree, we want to return the bots to the user is the same order that they were put in.
 This way the user can rely on indicies for other algorithms to uniquely identify a bot.
 To do this, during tree construction, we also build up a Vec of offsets to be used to return the bots to their original position.
 We keep this as a seperate data structure as it will only be used on destruction of the tree.
 If we were to put the offset data into the tree itself, it would be wasted space and would hurt the memory locality of the tree query algorithms.
 We only need to use these offsets once, during destruction.
 It shouldnt be the case that all querying algorithms that might be performed on the tree suffer performance for this.

 ## Copy vs NoCopy

 This is the classic tradeoff: Memory vs Computation.
 Because we are not using a level of indirection, we have to reordering objects to match how they show up in the tree.
 You can reorder an array of objects in place, but it is a fairly expensive operation.
 You also have to do this twice (once to order them into the tree, once to order them back to the original).
 A less compuationally expensive way it to just use an auxilary array, but this requires twice the amount of memory.
 So in certain cases, you might not have the space for an auxiliary array if we are talking millions of objects.

 Here, I left the api flexible enough to use either option, we Copy being the suggested api.

-## Exploiting Temporal Locality vs Not.

-If you are simulating moving elements, it might seem slow to rebuild the tree every iteration.
-But from benching, most of the time querying is the cause of the slowdown.
-Rebuilding is always a constant load, but the load of the query can very wildly depending on how many elements are overlapping.

-Rebuilding the first level of the tree does take some time, but it is still just a fraction of the entire building algorithm in most cases.

-The main reason against it is that adding any kind of "memory" to the tree where you save the positins of the dividers to use as good heuristic positions for next iterations will come at a cost of a possibly sub optimal tree layout which will hurt the query algorithm.
-Our goal is to make the query algorithm as fast as possible since that is what dominates.

-The construction of the tree may seem expensive, but it is still less than the possible cost of this algorithm.
-This algorithm could dominate very easily depending on how many bots intersect.
-That is why the cost of sorting the bots in each node is worth it because our goal is to make this algorithm the fasted it possibly can be.
-The load of the rebalancing of the tree doesnt very as much as the load of this algorithm.

-The cost of building the tree may be high, but many different kinds of queries can be done on it without constructing new type of data structures.

-## Tree structure data seperate from elements in memory, vs intertwined

-There is a certain appeal to storing the tree elements and tree data in the same piece of contiguous memory.
-Cache coherency is improved since there is very little change that the tree data, and the elements that belong to that node are not in the same cache block.
-But there is added complexity.
-Because the elements that are inserted into the tree are generic, the alignment of the objects may not match that of the tree data.
-This would lead to wasted padded space that must be inserted into the tree to accomodate this.
-Additionally, while this data structure would be faster at querying, it would be slower if the user just wants to iterate through all the elements in the tree.
-The cache misses doesnt happen that often since the change of a cache miss only happens on a per node basis, instead of per element.
-Moreover, I think the tree data structue itself is very small and has a good chance of being completely in a cache block.

-When rebalancing, it is much easier to do it with two seperate arrays intsead of a heterogeneous array.
-The heterogenous array laid out in dfs in order made up of node types and bot types would give you better memory locality as you decended the tree, but comes at much complcation with memory alignment.
-Also, since the size of the bots are variable based on the number type used for the bounding box, its possible that there doesnt exist a good alignment to allow the bots and nodes to be placed compactle interspersed next to each other.
-The result of that would be a lot of dead memory space inbetween the elements of the array.